PackFitter

 Footwear

-1 worn pair of comfortable walking shoes + 1 optional compact pair
+1 worn pair of walking shoes + 1 optional compact pair

 Light Accessories